COMMITMENT TO THE ENVIRONMENT AND SUSTAINABILITY STRATEGY

 Objectives have only been set for the lending portfolio, taking 2022 as the base.
 The 1.5ºC – or Net Zero by 2050 – scenario has been taken into account, this being the most ambitious and accepted scenario by the sector, thereby meeting the requirements of sectorial initiatives like the NZBA (Net Zero Banking Alliance).

-Once said objectives have been set, Unicaja Banco will design several initiatives within the context its business strategy to ensure they are attained:
+Once said objectives have been set, Unicaja will design several initiatives within the context its business strategy to ensure they are attained:

-Once the objectives have been set, Unicaja Banco will conduct periodic monitoring of the commitments it has undertaken.
 The Institution has defined these objectives as a first step in its strategy to foster decarbonisation in the most emission-intensive sectors included in its lending portfolio.
 In order to achieve this, it has taken into account the information currently available, methodologies commonly applied by the sector, its business strategy and its principal counterparties' emission intensities and reduction goals.

 These objectives may therefore be subject to possible changes as a result of new market information being obtained, changes in decarbonisation goals being published by counterparty entities or better technologies being developed.